ktnrg45/vs-code-cython/README.md

 This extension provides syntax highlighting and a Static Syntax checker for the Cython language.
 Cython is a superset of Python with it's own C-styled syntax mixed with Python syntax.

-The static checker is based on [Pyright](https://github.com/microsoft/pyright). and will only support Cython/Python syntax version 3.0 and above.
+The static checker is based on [Pyright](https://github.com/microsoft/pyright) and will only support Cython/Python syntax version 3.0 and above.

 **Currently in beta.
 Bugs or other issues will likely be present.**

-## Features to possibly add
+# Limitations

 These features would be nice to have but are not implemented.